HUMAN RIGHTS COMMITTEES

 At Vinfen, we believe that as we provide excellent services, it is important that we safeguard the human and civil rights of the people we serve.

-To do this, we support nine active Human Rights Committees who continuously monitor our services, activities, trainings, and protocols to ensure that our staff recognize, protect, and promote the rights of the people we serve.
+To do this, we support eight active Human Rights Committees who continuously monitor our services, activities, trainings, and protocols to ensure that our staff recognize, protect, and promote the rights of the people we serve.

 Human Rights Committees include family members, professionals not employed by Vinfen, and community advocates who review and provide guidance on Vinfen’s policies and practices that are designed to ensure the human and civil rights of the people we serve.